Skip to main content

 BPC-157 is the most widely used peptide on the July 23 schedule.
 The nomination is specifically for ulcerative colitis, a narrower indication than the broader gut-healing use cases the peptide is associated with in the wellness market.
 The committee will evaluate whether the available clinical and preclinical evidence supports the safety and effectiveness of compounded BPC-157 for ulcerative colitis.
 Most of the existing literature is preclinical and rodent-model based, with limited controlled human data, though case series and observational reports exist.

 A favorable PCAC recommendation does not legalize BPC-157 for general use.
 It would create a pathway specifically for ulcerative colitis prescriptions through compounding pharmacies.
 Off-label use would still be possible but would expose prescribers to greater scrutiny.
 See our guides on BPC-157 for gut healing, BPC-157 dosage, and BPC-157 side effects for the existing clinical picture.
+For where the peptide stands right now, see BPC-157 FDA status in 2026.

 KPV: short tripeptide with the strongest evidence base